-Autographed photograph by Rosa Parks, one of the first symbols of the fight against racial segregation in the United States.
+Autographed photograph of Rosa Parks, one of the first symbols of the fight against racial segregation in the United States.

-Black and white photograph showing Rosa Parks upon her arrival at the police station in 1958.
+Black and white photograph showing Rosa Parks arriving at the police station in 1958.

 Signature with a black pen, probably during celebrations in the 1990s.